-The general repairs are recorded in your rental accounts for the tax year and set off against the rent to reduce profits.
+The general repairs are recorded in your property rental accounts for the tax year and set off against the rent to reduce profits on your rental business.

-Revenue expenses are the day-to-day costs of running your rental business.
+Revenue tax expenses are the day-to-day costs of running your rental business.

 They generally fall in to two categories:

-- Property costs – like the mortgage, rates and repairs
+- Property costs – like the mortgage interest, rates and repairs

 - Business costs – the administrative costs of your property business, like phone bills, stationery, and postage.